Junaid030/Mini-projects/README.md

 # Mini-projects

-Here I upload some of the mini projects that I will create.
+This is a where you will find the mini projects created by me.